Anmol-Ghadia/Advent-of-Code-2024/README.md

 # [Advent of Code 2024](https://adventofcode.com/2024/about)

-Welcome to my Advent of Code solutions repository!
-This repo contains my solutions to the puzzles from Advent of Code, which is an annual event where programmers around the world solve daily programming challenges throughout December.
+A repository containing my solutions to the Advent of Code programming challenges, featuring code for each day's puzzle.

 ![advent calendar](https://media.giphy.com/media/M9TuFdVO82a0RCtjel/giphy.gif)